lxl66566/windows-env/README.md

 # windows-env

-Easily manage Windows environment variables **permanently**, without the need to restart your system or terminal.
+Easily manage Windows environment variables **permanently**, without the need to restart your system. (but terminal restart is required)

 Features: